 If a customer tweets a request for help (either directly to you or perhaps to their network), you should notice that tweet and respond accordingly.
 Happy customers are essential for the long-term results of your business.

-Critics are always out there, and it’s important to acknowledge and resolve issues as they come up.
+Critics are always out there and it’s important to acknowledge and resolve issues as they come up.
 Some feedback may not be useful, but most of it will actually better your company in the long wrong as long as you take action and make corrections.

 Please sir, can I have some more?
 Praise is a wonderful thing to receive!
 Why not say thank you?
 Retweet it.
 Save it to your favorites.
 Send that person a t-shirt!
 It’s wise to appreciate those who appreciate you.

 Competitor intel, anyone?
 Other people are praising, complaining, and asking questions about your competitors, too.
 You should monitor those conversations, if only for the information and data.

 Now that you know which types of tweets to specifically monitor, you can create your plan accordingly.
 Keyword searches are an excellent way to filter through the masses of tweets to find the messages you’re looking for.
 Use a tool that allows you to save keyword searches as a live stream so you won’t miss out on what’s being said about your brand, your industry and your products.
 You can do this using a free tool like TweetDeck, or a paid tool like HubSpot’s Social Inbox, where you can also receive an email when someone matches an important search term you’ve identified.